braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/managing_custom_data.md

 ![Custom properties for a custom event.][73]{: style="max-width:80%"}

-To make these added custom attributes, events, products, or event properties traceable, you must ask your development team to create it in the SDK using the exact name you used to add it earlier.
+To make these added custom attributes, events, products, or event properties traceable, you must ask your development team to create them in the SDK using the exact name you used to add them earlier.
 Or, you can use the Braze [API]({{site.baseurl}}/api/basics/) to import data on that attribute.
-After that, the custom attribute, event, or other will be actionable and apply to your users.
+After that, the custom attribute, event, or other will be actionable and applied to your users.

 {% alert note %}
 All user profile data (custom events, custom attributes, custom data) is stored as long as those profiles are active.